TDEE Calculator →

 Toggle between metric (cm, kg) and imperial (ft, lbs).
 Inputs stay in sync automatically.

-Add body fat to unlock the Katch-McArdle formula based on lean mass.
-This provides more accurate estimates for people with significant muscle mass or low body fat.
+Add body fat to unlock the Katch-McArdle formula for lean mass-based estimates — more accurate for those with high muscle or low body fat.
+Calculate Your Body Fat Percentage

 Different formulas use varying assumptions about population data and body composition.
 Compare them to understand your likely range.